SpencerLabAQ/AIPT/README.md

 ### Requirements

 #### Recommended Hardware

-We conducted the **full version** of the experiments using the following hardware:

-- **CPU**: n=40, Intel(R) Xeon(R), 2.30 GHz
-- **Memory (RAM)**: 64 GB or more
+- **Memory (RAM)**: >= 64 GB
 - **Storage**: >= 30 GB free

-- **Operating System**: Linux Ubuntu 18.04
+The experiment can be executed entirely on a CPU.
+However, utilizing a GPU with CUDA can significantly speed up the process.

-> The estimated time using the recommended hardware configuration is of two days.
+> The estimated time using the recommended hardware configuration is of **two days**.
 Using hardware with lower specifications may result in significantly longer times or potential errors.
 If the specified hardware configuration is unavailable, we recommend running the experiment with the reduced settings as outlined below.
 This may lead in oucomes that differ from those reported in the paper.

 #### Software Requirements
 We do not provide a VM/Docker image for the working execution environment as our experiments don't require any non-trivial piece of software.
 Software required to run the experiments are:

-- Python 3.9.1
+- Python 3.9.1.
+Alternatively, you can use the *python:3.9-bookworm* docker image containing python 3.9.19.
 - Additional python dependencies are listed in *requirements.txt* file.

 ---